lambdaclass/cairo-vm/README.md

 There's an older version of [Cairo VM](https://github.com/starkware-libs/cairo-lang) written in Python, which is **currently in production**.

 This repository contains the newer version, written in Rust.
 It's faster and has safer and more expressive typing.
-It's still a work in progress, not yet feature complete, but it will eventually replace the older one as the sole Cairo VM.
+Once completed, it will replace the older one as the sole Cairo VM.

-You can use this VM to run Cairo programs

-The **cairo-rs-py** repository translates Rust code into Python code in order to be able to talk to the original VM.

 ### The Cairo language
 Cairo is the first production-grade platform for generating [STARK](https://vitalik.ca/general/2017/11/09/starks_part_1.html) proofs for general computation.